-Emmy-nominated journalist Melanie Hebert co-anchors weekday mornings at the legendary CBS affiliate WWL-TV in New Orleans, the market leader in news.
-She formerly anchored the weekday morning news at the city's NBC affiliate WDSU.
-There she made her mark back in her hometown solo anchoring 12 hour shifts during the station's week-long continuous global coverage of Hurricane Gustav which prompted an evacuation of at least 1.9 million Louisiana residents.
-With a team of local/national reporters and meteorologists she relayed vital information on Direct TV and online while conducting dozens of live satellite and phone interviews with emergency and elected officials including then U.S. Senator Barack Obama, a presidential candidate at the time.
-In August 2010 Melanie helped to expand WDSU's morning news coverage by launching the market's earliest live newscast at 4:30 a.m.
+Prior to working at WWL Melanie anchored the weekday morning news at the New Orleans NBC affiliate WDSU.
+There she solo anchored 12 hour shifts during the station's week-long continuous global coverage of Hurricane Gustav (on WDSU, Direct TV and online) which prompted an evacuation of at least 1.9 million Louisiana residents.
+With a team of local/national reporters and meteorologists she relayed vital information while conducting live satellite and phone interviews with emergency and elected officials including then U.S. Senator Barack Obama, a presidential candidate at the time.
+In August 2010 Melanie helped to expand WDSU's morning news coverage by launching the market's first 4:30 a.m newscast.

-In addition to her journalistic skills, Melanie has valuable production experience from the entertainment industry.
-While in California she worked as a freelance entertainment reporter in Hollywood covering movie screenings and conducting actor interviews.
-She has also acted herself, playing the role of the television reporter in the 2011 film The Green Lantern.
-She's interviewed a variety of celebrity subjects including those in the personal homes of pop star Britney Spears and famed author Anne Rice.
+While in California Melanie also worked as a freelance entertainment reporter in Hollywood covering movie screenings and conducting actor/celebrity interviews.
 Her entertainment reporting has been featured on Access Hollywood and the Detroit-Based Movie Show Plus.
 Melanie's television career began in entertainment working for the line producer at the nationally-syndicated entertainment news magazine "Extra" as an intern/production assistant.
+She has also appeared on camera in the 2011 film The Green Lantern as the reporter during the vital plane crash scene.

 In her first on-air job in Baton Rouge Melanie anchored a morning news/talk show in addition to hosting and producing a weekly public affairs show.
 There she covered the trial of serial killer Derrick Todd Lee, and she created and produced two half-hour specials on the Miss Teen USA pageant when Baton Rouge served as the host city.
 She also created, produced and co-anchored the two-week local Olympic newscast "From Baton Rouge to Athens."
 While working in Baton Rouge Melanie hosted the MDA Jerry Lewis Labor Day Telethon each year and actively volunteered for the Muscular Dystrophy Association for several years.